 QuickSight is as handy as it gets — can be accessed anywhere from laptop, desktop, tablets, smartphone, and even offline.
 All you need to do install the app and log in.
 Easy!

 Now moving on to discussing if QuickSight actually delivers their promises.
 The table below shows user ratings of QuickSight, compared to Tableau and Microsoft Power BI (taken from TrustRadius).

-Talking about differences, QuickSight is definitely in its infancy and have major areas to improve on.
-For instance, QuickSight is still lacking pre-built visualisation formats such as heatmaps, scatter plots, etc. and the ability to do geographic visualisation.
+Talking about differences, QuickSight is definitely in its infancy and has major areas to improve on.
+For instance, QuickSight is still lacking pre-built visualization formats such as heatmaps, scatter plots, etc. and the ability to do geographic visualization.
 QuickSight also needs to improve on its multiple access permission levels (the ability to create, read, delete) and role-based security model.

-By all means, QuickSight’s features has its plus points, but still has room for growth.
+By all means, QuickSight’s features have its plus points, but still has room for growth.
 This doesn’t mean QuickSight falls pale in comparison with pre-existing BI tools.
-To pick which option of BI platform to use is a matter of evaluating your data visualisation needs.
+To pick which option of BI platform to use is a matter of evaluating your data visualization needs.